shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

  11. scp trained model to local machine
  ___
  ### Training
- * resized all images to 512x512 so batch size is restricted to one for GPU memory's sake.
-I will highly consider resizing to 256x256 instead since I will free up GPU memory and sigficicant decrease size and increase speed of the network.
+ * All images are randomly cropped to 256x256 before input.
+ * All parameter will train immediately.
+As an alternative, I could freeze the VGG part of the network and only let the Upsampling half train for a bit before freeing the entire model.
- * track losses with W and B. (we'll see if this works)
+ * Track losses with W and B.
  ___
  ### Possible Improvements
  * The first improvement I would choose to make is dynamic resizing.